WoTTsecurity/google-core-iot/cert-rotate/README.md

 ## Automatic enrolling/updating script

-This script is follows this instruction
+This script is a continuation of the instructions given by the link

 https://wott.io/blog/tutorials/2019/06/14/google-core-iot